-It’s application season at The Data Incubator, so we sat down with alumnus Dorian Goldman, who recently landed a job as a Data Scientist with our partner The New York Times, to ask him for his advice on applying to the Fellowship.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
+We sat down with alumnus Dorian Goldman, who recently landed a job as a Data Scientist with our partner The New York Times, to ask him for his advice on applying to the Fellowship.

 Tell us about your background.

 What do you think you got out of The Data Incubator?

 The Data Incubator surrounded me with incredibly smart, motivated Fellows who all had similar goals and backgrounds.
 Being in that environment, and having the structure of the program and the demands of my project, were essential to my education.

 A talented instructor is not supposed to implant information into your mind, but rather function as a tour guide in a difficult landscape of concepts of varying relevance.
 The Data Incubator team did an incredible job of emphasizing the most important and fundamental concepts that a data scientist needs to know in his career – I know, because all of these things were confirmed in my first week at my new job.

 What advice would you give to someone who is applying for The Data Incubator, particularly someone with a math background?

 Next, try to think about a project that excites you.
 Companies love to see someone who applied data science ideas and concepts to a project which relates to a passion or interest, as opposed to doing exploratory analysis on some random data set (although this is still great).
 Think about what excites you and try to imagine a cool project you could do related to that.
 [Editor’s Note: for more suggestions on data sources, check out our posts here and here.]